Taylor-Brandon/Rock-Paper-Scissors-Game/README.md

 A special thanks to Columbia University Bootcamps for providing the educational material as well as the inspiration and criteria for this project!

 # Support
-If you have any questions, suggestions, or feedback, you can reach out to the project maintainer at [taylor.brandon22545@gmail.com](mailto:taylor.brandon22545@gmail.com) or create an issue on the GitHub repository.
+If you have any questions, suggestions, or feedback, you can reach out to the project maintainer at [taylor.brandon22545@gmail.com](mailto:taylor.brandon22545@gmail.com) or create an issue on the GitHub repository [here](https://github.com/Taylor-Brandon).

 # Version History
 * Version 1.0.0 (Initial Release)